fabien-roy/glo-2005-sportsapp/README.md

 Our API is built using Flask and Python.

+### Installation

+First, you will need [Python](https://www.python.org/downloads/).

+Then, you are going to need Docker.
+For UNIX systems, this is quite easy.
+For Windows, get ready to [walk through hell](https://docs.docker.com/docker-for-windows/install/).

 ### Build and run BackEnd

 Create the Dockerfile for the mysql service